Alex Rodriguez's 3,000th career hit

 1,000 consecutive games

-I've snagged a baseball at *every* major league game I've attended since September 10, 1993.
-Nearly 21 years later, on 6/24/14 at Citi Field, my first ball of the day made it 1,000 consecutive games with at least one ball.
+I snagged a baseball at *every* major league game I attended from September 10, 1993 to June 17, 2019.
+Twenty-one years into that streak, on 6/24/14 at Citi Field, my first ball of the day made it 1,000 consecutive games with at least one ball.